polifonia-project/rulebook/README.md

 A repository with annotated component descriptions (see later) is mandatory for components mentioned in official deliverables.

 ### What if a repository already exists somewhere else?
 You don’t need to fork the repository in the Polifonia organisation.
-External components can be described (with annotations) in the repository ecosystem-external-components [TODO].
+External components can be described (with annotations) in the repository ecosystem-external-components [See #5].

 ### Champion
 Each repository must have a champion.
 Champions need to be annotated in the [CHAMPIONS.md](CHAMPIONS.md) file.